Custom Map Canvas Overlays and Rendering in PyQGIS

 python

-"""Convert stored map points to canvas (screen) coordinates."""
+"""Convert stored map-space points to canvas pixel coordinates.

 return [self.toCanvasCoordinates(pt) for pt in self._points]